-To be allowable for reimbursement under federal awards, Medical Assistance expenditures for office space reported in the County Financial Management SystemCFMS shall meet the following criteria:

-a.
-Purchase of Office Space
+- 1. To be allowable for reimbursement under federal awards, Medical Assistance expenditures for office space reported in the County Financial Management SystemCFMS shall meet the following criteria: - a.
+Purchase of Office Space ba.
+Allocation of Office Space Costs eb.
+Sharing Office Space

-A county-social/human services fund shall not use federal funds to construct or purchase buildings or facilities or to purchase real estate unless prior approval has been obtained from the Controller of the State Department, 1570 Grant St., Denver, CO 80203.
+A county social/human services fund shall not use federal funds to construct or purchase buildings or facilities or to purchase real estate unless prior approval has been obtained from the Controller of the State Department, 1570 Grant St., Denver, CO 80203.